 The foot consists of the big toe, also known as the hallux, and four toes, also known as phalanges.
 All are bones in the toes.
 Each phalange consists of 3 phalanx bones, a proximal, middle, and distal phalanx.
 These bones are connected via the PIP, IP, and DIP joints, respectively.
 The hallux, however, only contains two phalanx bones, a proximal and distal phalanx.
 These bones are connected via a PIP and DIP joint, respectively.
 The phalanges attach to the long metatarsal bones of the foot via an interphalangeal joint.

 Though the joints and bones in the toes are small, they are important for healthy foot functioning.
 The toes and joints endure significant impact and play a crucial role in weight-bearing.
-Both running and walking gait requires a certain amount of big toe extension to get through a late-stance phase of gait without compensation.
+Both running and walking gait require a certain amount of big toe extension to get through a late-stance phase of gait without compensation.
 Big toe extension of at least 50 degrees is required for normal walking ability, while 70 degrees of extension is required for running.
 Limitations in the toes’ movement, especially the hallux, can significantly impair walking and running ability.

 Common Causes of Pain in Toe Bones:

 Gout: This is an inflammatory condition in which crystals occasionally deposit in the joints causing severe pain and swelling.
-Gout is most commonly seen in the big toe.
+Gout is most common in the big toe.

 Bunion: Also referred to as Hallux Valgus, this is a condition in which a bony prominence forms next to the base of the big toe, causing the big toe to turn inward.
 This is typically caused by heredity or ill-fitting footwear.

 Mallet Toe: Mallet’s toe is a condition where the joint in the middle of the toe is flexed and unable to straighten.
 This will cause the toe to point downward.